Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ### Create channel

-Then you need to reopen a shell and run
+Then you can use the client to create a channel.

 ```